ML & Investing Part 1: From Linear Regression to Ensembles of Decision Stumps

 As the earlier examples noted, this process change may be beneficial even when using linear regression.

-Speaking of terminology, there are two more new terms that we will need below.
+Speaking of terminology, there are additional terms that we will need below.
 In the cases described above, we wanted a way to predict a number that can take on a wide range of possible values: the Ys in the table above range from 54 to 101, with any number in between being a reasonable prediction.
 In other cases, however, we want to predict a value that can only take on a small number of values.
-In particular, we might want to predict a value that can be only 1 or 0, indicating, say, success or failure.
+In particular, we might want to predict a value that can be only 1 or 0, indicating, for example, success or failure.
 The latter type of supervised learning problem is called classification, in contrast to the regression problems we considered above.

 In general, machine learning algorithms designed for regression problems have versions that work for classification problems and vice versa.
 For example, we can replace linear regression with logistic regression, another standard statistical tool, to solve classification problems.
 While there may be reason to formulate a particular problem of interest as one rather than the other, we will treat classification and regression similarly and switch between them as best fits the situation.